-Photoionization model calculations by Goad et al. (1993) and Korista & Goad (2004), indicate that power-law radial surface emissivity distributions are generally a poor approximation to the predicted behaviour of the majority of the strong broad UV and optical emission lines.
-In Fig. 2, we illustrate the radial surface emissivity distribution F(r) (upper panel) and radial line responsivity $\eta(r)$ (lower panel) for broad H $\beta$ as determined for an LOC model of the BLR in NGC 5548 (Korista & Goad 2004).
+Photoionisation model calculations by Goad, O'Brien and Gondhalekar (1993), and Korista and Goad (2004), indicate that power-law radial surface emissivity distributions are generally a poor approximation to the predicted behaviour of the majority of the strong broad UV and optical emission-lines.
+In Figure 2 we illustrate the radial surface emissivity distribution F(r) (upper panel) and radial line responsivity $\eta(r)$ (lower panel) for broad H $\beta$ as determined for an LOC model of the BLR in NGC 5548 (Korista and Goad 2004).

-For broad H $\beta$ , the radial surface emissivity distribution is best represented by a broken power law with a power-law index $\gamma \approx -0.7$ for radii less than $\approx 25$ light-days and breaks towards values in $\gamma$ steeper than $\approx -2$ for radii greater than $\approx 160$ light-days (as indicated by the red line in the upper panel of Fig. 2).
+For broad H $\beta$ the radial surface emissivity distribution is best represented by a broken power-law with a power-law index $\gamma \approx -0.7$ for radii less than $\approx 25$ light-days and breaks towards values in $\gamma$ steeper than $\approx -2$ for radii greater than $\approx 160$ light-days (as indicated by the red line in the upper panel of Figure 2).
 The corresponding values in the radial responsivity distribution spans $\eta(r) \approx 0.35$ in the inner BLR to values of $\eta(r) \approx 1$ or more beyond the confines of our fiducial BLR outer boundary.

-Because in general, emission-line emissivities are not strictly power laws, $\eta(r) \neq \text{const.}$ , such a BLR will breathe even if the boundaries of the BLR remain fixed at their starting values (Korista & Goad 2004).
-Consequently, the responsivity-weighted radius (or equivalently the luminosity-weighted radius as measured from the centroid of the CCF) will vary with continuum state due to changes in the relative radial surface emissivity distribution with continuum flux within the confines of those fixed boundaries.
-Fig. 2 illustrates the H $\beta$ radial surface emissivity distributions and their respective radial responsivity distributions corresponding to small continuum variations about low and high continuum states (dashed and solid black lines, respectively).
-These states were chosen to match two historical extrema in the UV continuum flux of NGC 5548 and correspond to a peak-peak variation of $\approx$ 8.2 (or equivalently 0.5 × log 8.2 = 0.457 in log r).
-Compare their behaviour to that of a simple power-law radial emissivity distribution (as indicated by the green lines in Fig. 2) for which the luminosity-weighted radius and emission-line responsivity are invariant.
+Because in general, emission-line emissivities are not strictly power-laws, $\eta(r) \neq constant$ , such a BLR will breathe even if the boundaries of the BLR remain fixed at their starting values (Korista and Goad 2004).
+Consequently the responsivity-weighted radius (or equivalently the luminosity-weighted radius as measured from the centroid of the CCF) will vary with continuum state due to changes in the relative radial surface emissivity distribution with continuum flux within the confines of those fixed boundaries.
+Figure 2 illustrates the $H\beta$ radial surface emissivity distributions and their respective radial responsivity distributions corresponding to small continuum variations about low- and high-continuum states (dashed and solid black lines respectively).
+These states were chosen to match two historical extrema in the UV continuum flux of NGC 5548 and correspond to a peak-peak variation of $\approx 8.2$ (or equivalently $0.5 \times \log 8.2 = 0.457$ in $\log r$ ).
+Compare their behaviour to that of a simple power-law radial emissivity distribution (as indicated by the green lines in Figure 2) for which the luminosity-weighted radius and emission-line responsivity are invariant.

-For most lines, including H $\beta$ , the local radial responsivity distribution $\eta(r)$ generally decreases with increased ionizing continuum flux, which when integrated over the whole BLR results in a reduction in the emission-line responsivity and an increase in the delay (e.g. Korista & Goad 2004, their fig. 3; Goad et al. 2012, their fig. 9).
-This finding is independent of those effects discussed in section 3 (e.g. $T{\rm char}$ , $T{\rm dur}$ and BLR geometry) which when folded in, act to further reduce the measured emission-line responsivity.
-Korista & Goad (2004) found low and high continuum state responsivities for H $\beta$ spanning the range 0.54-0.77 (columns 3 and 4 of their table 1) in the absence of those effects which act to reduce the emission-line responsivity.
-The measured range in $\eta{\rm eff}$ when referenced to the amplitude of the UV continuum variations is significantly larger, 0.33 < $\eta{\rm eff}$ < 0.84, and is inversely correlated with continuum level (Goad et al. 2004; Bentz et al. 2007).
+For most lines, including $H\beta$ , the local radial responsivity distribution $\eta(r)$ generally decreases with increased ionising continuum flux, which when integrated over the whole BLR results in a reduction in the emission-line responsivity and an increase in the delay (e.g. Korista and Goad 2004, their Figure 3; Goad, Korista and Ruff 2012, their Figure 9).
+This finding is independent of those effects discussed in §3 (for example, $T{char}$ , $T{dur}$ and BLR geometry) which when folded in, act to further reduce the measured emission-line responsivity.
+Korista and Goad (2004) found low- and highcontinuum state responsivities for $H\beta$ spanning the range 0.54-0.77 (columns 3 and 4 of their Table 1) in the absence of those effects which act to reduce the emission-line responsivity.
+The measured range in $\eta{\text{eff}}$ when referenced to the amplitude of the UV continuum variations is significantly larger, $0.33 < \eta{\rm eff} < 0.84$ , and is inversely correlated with continuum level (Goad, Korista and Knigge 2004; Bentz et al. 2009).